nabarunDG/vaccinerumorcontrol/README.md

 To factcheck vaccine rumors in real-time and deliver side effect information effectively.
 <br>

-# The Approach
+## The Approach
-The focus is to answer the 3 questions most important to patients regarding vaccine side effects:
+We will answer the 3 questions most important to patients regarding vaccine side effects:
 1. Is it vaccine-related?
 2. How long will it last?
 3. What should I do?

 To accomplish this, the scientific focus is to assess causality of side effects in a meaningful way for patients.